backstage/backstage/docs/backend-system/architecture/03-services.md

 });
 ```

-The `fooServiceRef` that we create above should be exported, and can then be used to declare a dependency on the `FooService` interface and receive and implementation of it at runtime.
+The `fooServiceRef` that we create above should be exported, and can then be used to declare a dependency on the `FooService` interface and receive an implementation of it at runtime.

 When creating a service reference you need to give it an ID.
 This ID needs to be globally unique, and should generally be of the format `'<pluginId>.<serviceName>'`.
 For more naming patters surrounding services, see the [naming patterns](./07-naming-patterns.md#services) page.